mariadb-edwardstoever/mariadb_easy_benchmark/README.md

 Mariadb Easy Benchmark is a quick and easy method to use mariadb-slap to benchmark Mariadb instances.

-Benchmarking is the activity of flooding an instance with transactions to see how its performance compares to other instances.
+Benchmarking is the activity of flooding an instance with connections and transactions to see how its performance compares to the performance of other instances.
 Mariadb-slap is a program that can do this.
 Mariadb-slap is limited in that it can run just one script which can only have one delimiter.
-Certain syntax that would be acceptable in the standard mariadb client will break mariadb-slap.
-If you need a more robust tool for benchmarking, you might try Mariadb Connection Pool Simulator, available here: https://github.com/mariadb-edwardstoever/conn_pool_sim
+Certain syntax that would be acceptable in the standard mariadb client will break when run on mariadb-slap.
+If you need a more flexible and robust tool for benchmarking, you might try Mariadb Connection Pool Simulator, available here: https://github.com/mariadb-edwardstoever/conn_pool_sim

 On the up-side, Mariadb-slap is easy to use if you have the right script to provide it.
 Also, mariadb-slap is distributed with Mariadb software.